-- 4.6.1 The architectural approach to development, should be informed by the contextual analysis.
-Development should complement and add to the character of Milton Keynes, but this should not constrain architectural creativity with a contemporary design sought. - 4.6.2 All buildings should therefore be a high standard of design, should enhance their surroundings and be constructed from high quality, durable materials.
+4.6.1 The architectural approach to development, should be informed by the contextual analysis.
+Development proposals could

+- take inspiration from Bletchley's history of technology and innovation and reflect this heritage within its design.
+However, this should not constrain architectural creativity with a contemporary design sought. - 4.6.2 All buildings should therefore be a high standard of design, should enhance their surroundings and be constructed from high quality, durable materials.